FleppyGamer/curso_frontend_2/README.md

 ## How to Install
 To install, clone all the code here available to your machine, open the cmd terminal in your code software and type "npm install"...
 Easy!
+> To run the code and get the build (compressed) files, type in the cmd of your code software: "npm run gulp".